boukx/guide/README.md

-# Hunters: A Supplimentary Guide
+# Hunters: A Supplementary Guide

 This is a collection of resources for Classic WoW Hunters.
 It is not a pre-60 guide, nor a pre-BiS gear list, you should find those at [wowhead](https://classic.wowhead.com/guides/classic-wow-hunter-class-overview) or [icy veins](https://www.icy-veins.com/wow-classic/hunter-dps-pve-guide).
 There is a lot of misinformation about hunters in Classic Wow--hopefully this document can give you the information you need to come to your own conclusions.
 A few things to note before going further:
 - Sim(ulate): simming is the best way to get answers about your current situation.
 The [hunter sim](https://docs.google.com/spreadsheets/d/1BIlB2P1kyV_QdD4ULQzvZvS6hK6BDouUQkyHQzCvBGI/edit?usp=sharing) should be treated as gospel and is made by people smarter than you or I.  If you have an issue with the sim (or a question):